 Want some company?
 Hike with a ranger.
-Rangers lead guided hikes on the Harding Icefield Trail on Saturdays in July and August.
+Rangers lead guided hikes on the Harding Icefield Trail on Wednesdays and Saturdays in July and August.
 Walks depart at 9:00am from the Exit Glacier Nature Center.
 No reservations are required.
 See Ranger Programs for more information.

 Planning to Camp?
 Camping is permitted along the Harding Icefield Trail corridor, but you must set up camp at least 1/8 mile from the trail on bare rock or snow.
 Follow the principles of Leave No Trace – limit group size, find a camp spot that is out of sight from the trail, and avoid crushing fragile vegetation.
 Camping is not permitted in the shelter at the top of the Icefield trail – it is for emergency use only.